-can bring a pet in a limo, but there are a few things you should know first.
+Can bring a pet in a DC limos, but there are a few things you should know first.

 “Can I bring a pet in a limo?”